"The hikes are like nothing we've ever experienced."

 Blog home / Summer in Norway's Fjordland: Traveller Tale

-Chris, drawn by his son's Norwegian ancestry and their shared desire for a rugged adventure, found the perfect Fjordland itinerary with Walkers' Britain.
+Chris, drawn by his son's Norwegian ancestry and their shared desire for a rugged adventure, found the perfect Fjordland itinerary with Walkers' Britain & Europe.
 Read how this father-son duo explored the natural wonders of western Norway's pristine fjords and what they did to prepare themselves.

 Why did you choose your trip?

-My son has some Norwegian ancestry and lives in a part of the U.S. that is heavily populated by Norwegian immigrants (ya!).
-We've talked about travelling to Norway for a long time, but the logistic hurdles always seemed too overwhelming until we found Walkers' Britain.
+My son has some Norwegian ancestry and lives in a part of the US that is heavily populated by Norwegian immigrants.
+We've talked about travelling to Norway for a long time, but the logistical hurdles always seemed too overwhelming until we found Walkers' Britain & Europe.
 We were looking for a rugged adventure in a cool climate where we would not have to carry all the equipment required to backpack.
-The Fjordland tour offered by Walkers' Britain seemed ideal for us.
+The Fjordland tour offered by Walkers' Britain & Europe seemed ideal for us.

 How did you prepare?

-Walkers' Britain was very helpful.
-The detailed logistical reference book that they provided prior to our trip answered almost every one of our questions.
-It included topographic maps, step-by-step hiking directions and provided the flexibility to choose a variety of hikes at each location.
-Although the maps provided by Walkers' Britain were very adequate, we ended up buying the original Norwegian maps in Geilo which gave us a broader perspective of the tour.
+Walkers' Britain & Europe was very helpful.
+The detailed logistical reference book provided prior to our trip answered almost every one of our questions, including topographic maps, step-by-step hiking directions and the flexibility to choose from a variety of hikes at each location.
+Although the maps provided were very adequate, we ended up buying the original Norwegian maps in Geilo, which gave us a broader perspective of the tour.

 We've been stranded by weather in the outback before and always carry enough water, food, shelter and fire starters to make such an event tolerable if not comfortable.
-The trick is getting all this along with a hearty lunch all in a very small day pack!
+The trick is fitting all of this, along with a hearty lunch, into a very small day pack.

 What was the best part of your trip?

 We loved so many parts of the trip, especially Finse and the Flam Valley.
-We chose to depart from the plan a bit and rented bicycles rather than walk the road through the Flam Gorge.
-I would recommend adding this option for anyone who enjoys the Fjordland adventure.
+We chose to depart from the plan and rented bicycles rather than walk the road through the Flam Gorge — I would recommend adding this option for anyone who enjoys the Fjordland adventure.
+The cycling was beautiful and provided plenty of time to stop, enjoy lunch and take in the amazing views, including several worthwhile side trips.

-The hike from Ostebo to Vassbygdi was marked as "challenging" in your logistic notes and it certainly was!
-At the same time, it was a huge highlight of our trip.
+The hike from Ostebo to Vassbygdi was marked as "challenging" in the route notes and it certainly lived up to that.
+At the same time, it was one of the biggest highlights of the entire trip.

 Your favourite destination?